-Any external evidence of loss or damage must be noted on the freight bill or carrier's receipt and signed by the carrier's
+VISIBLE LOSS OR DAMAGE: Any external evidence of loss or damage must be noted on the freight bill or carrier's receipt, and signed by the carrier's agent.
+Failure to adequately describe such external evidence of loss or damage may result in the carrier's refusal to honor a damage claim.

-CONCEALED LOSS OR DAMAGE

-For concealed loss or damage (damage and/or loss that does not become apparent until the product has been unpacked), make a written request for inspection by the carrier's agent within fifteen (15) days of the delivery date.
-File a claim with the carrier since such damage is the carrier's responsibility.
+CONCEALED LOSS OR DAMAGE: Concealed loss or damage means loss or damage which does not become apparent until the unit has been unpacked or unwrapped.
+The contents may be damaged in transit due to rough handling even though the exterior may not show damages.
+When the damage is discovered, make a written request for inspection by the carrier's agent within five (5) days of the delivery date and file a claim with the form provided by Daikin Applied.
+Refer to the Daikin Applied Freight Policy for further information.